-The health professionals looking after you meet regularly as a team, called a multi-disciplinary team (MDT).
-They will look at your test results and your general health and talk about which treatments may be suitable for you.
+The healthcare professionals looking after you meet regularly as a team, called a multidisciplinary team (MDT).
+They'll look at your test results and your general health and talk about which treatments may be suitable for you.

 You may be offered more than one of these treatments.
-You may have chemotherapy and radiotherapy together (chemoradiation) if there is a high risk of the cancer coming back.
+You may have chemotherapy and radiotherapy together (chemoradiation) if there's a high risk of the cancer coming back.

 There are also treatments for bowel cancer that has spread to other parts of the body.

 Making a decision about which treatment to have can be difficult.
 Your healthcare team will support you and answer your questions.
-We have suggested some questions you might like to take with you to your appointments.
+We've suggested some questions you might like to take with you to your appointments.